 This is interesting, and it could be part of what has predisposed so many people to addiction in the 21st century.
 Certainly, it is suspicious that the two issues came up in extensive prevalence around the same time.
 Also of note, young adult addiction, adolescent addiction, and teen addiction have skyrocketed more so than any demographic since the turn of the century.
 This is also the age group that uses technology and digital objects the most.

-How Digital Detox is Similar to Detox for Drug Addiction
+How Digital Device Detox is Similar to Detox for Drug Addiction

 As state’s go, Michigan is now affected more heavily by addiction problems than most other states in the Midwest are.
-This is a grim issue, but a very true one to say the least.
-Thankfully, there are detox centers in Michigan that can effectively address anyone’s addiction to anything, no matter what their own, personal habit happens to be.
+This is a grim issue, but a very true one.
+Thankfully, there are detox centers in Michigan that can effectively address anyone’s addiction issues.